Frequently Asked Questions

 We believe conversion varnish is the gold standard, and an excellent choice for those looking for a durable, long-lasting finish for their cabinets and millwork.

-It’s superior adhesion, chemical resistance, and hardness make it an ideal option for high-traffic areas, and its easy maintenance, enhanced appearance, quick drying time, and cost-effectiveness make it an attractive choice for homeowners and contractors alike.
+It’s superior adhesion, chemical resistance, and hardness make it an ideal option for high-traffic areas.
+Combined with its ease of maintenance, quick dry time, and cost-effectiveness make it a great choice for homeowners and contractors alike.

-If you are looking for a finish that will stand the test of time, conversion varnish is always the winner.
+If you are looking for a finish that will stand the test of time, conversion varnish is a winner!

 Absolutely.